bertofurth/Seagate-Central-Debian/README.md

 be running a Seagate Central native operating system.
-Instead, wait for about two minutes for the status LED on the unit to transition from flashing red, then solid amber, then flashing green then finally solid green which indicates that the unit has succesfully rebooted.
+Instead, wait for about two minutes for the status LED on the unit to transition from flashing red, then solid amber, then flashing green then finally solid green which indicates that the unit has successfully rebooted.

 ### Establish an ssh connection to the unit
 After the unit has rebooted you will need to establish an ssh connection